dickhardt/hardt-xauth-protocol/draft-hardt-DIDAP-protocol.md

             }
         },
         "authorizations": {
+            "type": "oauth_scope",
-            "oauth_scope": "read_calendar write_calendar"
+            "scope": "read_calendar write_calendar"
         }
     }

-### Payload Attributes
+## Top Level Attributes

 **ds** - the unique string identifier for the DS

 **iat** - the time of the request per [RFC7519] section 4.1.6.

 **nonce** - a unique identifier for this request.
 The completion response MUST contain a matching nonce value.

-### "client" Object
+## "client" Object
-The client object MUST contain the client_id attribute for Registered Clients, or the display object for Unregistered Clients.
+The client object MUST contain the client_id attribute for Registered Clients, or the display object for Dynamic Clients.
 If the Client can interact with the User, then an interaction object is included.

-**client_id** - the identifier the DS has for the Client.
+**client_id** - the identifier the DS has for the Registered Client.

 **display** - the display object contains the following attributes:

-+ **name** - a string that represents the Client
++ **name** - a string that represents the Dynamic Client

+\[Editor: a max length for the name?]

-+ **uri** - a URI representing the Client
++ **uri** - a URI representing the Dynamic Client

+\[Editor: a max length for the name?]

 The name and uri will be displayed by the DS when prompting for authorization.